sassoftware/sas-studio-custom-steps/Send SMTP Email/README.md

 ## Description

 The "**Send SMTP Email**" Custom Step enables SAS Studio users to send an email message.
-It also allows for the setting of the message's importance, text color, and request a read receipt.
+It also allows for the setting of the message's importance, adding an attachment, text color, and request a read receipt.

 For more information, please refer to [this article](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Send-Email-Custom-Step-Featuring-the-Color-Picker/ta-p/839499).

+Note that attachment chosen should reside in a folder on the SAS Server, and the not the SAS Content service.
+Support for files on SAS Content is planned in future.

 ## User Interface